diogoamvasconcelos/social_watcher_v2/backend/docs/development_phases.md

 # Phase 1 - Search Keyword in Twitter CRON MVP (1 week)

 - only one socialMediaType: twitter <DONE>
-  - translate twit
+  - translate twit <DONE>
 - manually add data to the KeywordsTable for testing <DONE>
 - have this running on a CRON setup <DONE>
 - have DLQ in place <DONE>
-- add a nice logger (with context, and remove console.logs)
+- add a nice logger (with context, and remove console.logs) <DONE>
-  - uniform error logging on ./lib
+  - uniform error logging on ./lib <DONE>
+  - add a middleware to inject context and try-catch on handlers <DONE>
 - add "with_environemnt" script
-- use new io-ts decode/etc libs

 # Phase 2 - Tests, DevX, CI and Envs (2 week)

 - add tests
   - unit
-    - with_env_vars script
   - local integration (ddblocal)
     - with_dynamodb script
     - with_es script